Herbert Seddon

 Sir Herbert John Seddon CMG FRCS (13 July 1903 – 21 December 1977) was an English orthopaedic surgeon.
 He was Nuffield Professor of Orthopaedic Surgery at the University of Oxford, where his work and publications on peripheral nerve injuries gained him an international reputation.
 His classification of nerve injuries forms the basis of that in use into the 21st century.
 He went on to become director of the new Institute of Orthopaedics in London and subsequently the first Professor of Orthopaedics in the University of London.
 In this role he directed basic science research into orthopaedic conditions and developed postgraduate training in orthopaedic surgery.
 He was President of the British Orthopaedic Association, and was knighted in 1964 for services to orthopaedics.

 Early life and surgical training

 Herbert Seddon was born in Derby, the son of John Seddon, and his wife Ellen Seddon (née Thornton).
 He grew up in Manchester and went to school at William Hulme's Grammar School.
 He went on to study medicine at St Bartholomew's Hospital Medical College, London, graduating MB, BS in 1928 with honours and winning the University Gold Medal.
 He was appointed house surgeon at St Bartholomew's Hospital to Sir Holburt Waring, who, like Seddon, had grown up in Lancashire.
 He was then house surgeon to Reginald Elmslie, who had been one of the first surgeons in Britain to specialise in orthopaedic surgery.
-Seddon then took up a surgical post at the University of Michigan at Ann Arbor in 1930 and the following year he became surgeon in residence at the Royal National Orthopaedic Hospita (RNOH) at Stanmore, Middlesex.
+Seddon then took up a surgical post at the University of Michigan at Ann Arbor in 1930 and the following year he became surgeon in residence at the Royal National Orthopaedic Hospital (RNOH) at Stanmore, Middlesex.